-Furthermore, failure to agree the contract terms and conditions prior to work starting means that when the contractor finally reviews them they have often incurred costs on the project and aren’t in a position to persuade the client to alter the terms and conditions to those that are more appropriate or acceptable.
+Furthermore, failure to agree the contract terms and conditions prior to starting construction work means that when the contractor finally reviews them they have often incurred costs on the project and aren’t in a position to persuade the client to alter the terms and conditions to those that are more appropriate or acceptable.

-Sometimes the client hasn’t completed preparing the contract documents but is in a hurry to get the contractor to start work.
+Sometimes the client hasn’t completed preparing the contract documents but is in a hurry to get the contractor to start construction.
 In this case they may issue a letter of intent, or similar document.
 These documents are often only a couple of lines long and offer the contractor little protection if things go wrong.